 SEVENTH: Religion consists of those actions, purposes, and experiences which are humanly significant.
 Nothing human is alien to the religious.
-It includes labor, art, science, philosophy, love, friendship, and recreation–all that is in its degree expressive of intelligently satisfying human living.
+It includes labor, art, science, philosophy, love, friendship, and recreation–all that is in its degree, expressive of intelligently satisfying human living.
 The distinction between the sacred and the secular can no longer be maintained.

-NINTH: In the place of the old attitudes involved in worship and prayer the humanist finds his religious emotions expressed in a heightened sense of personal life and in a cooperative effort to promote social well-being.
+NINTH: In the place of the old attitudes involved in worship and prayer, the humanist finds his religious emotions expressed in a heightened sense of personal life and in a cooperative effort to promote social well-being.

 TENTH: It follows that there will be no uniquely religious emotions and attitudes of the kind hitherto associated with belief in the supernatural.

 ELEVENTH: Man will learn to face the crises of life in terms of his knowledge of their naturalness and probability.
-Reasonable and manly attitudes will be fostered by education and supported by custom.
+Liberal and manly attitudes will be fostered by education and supported by custom.
 We assume that humanism will take the path of social and mental hygiene and discourage sentimental and unreal hopes and wishful thinking.

 FOURTEENTH: The humanists are firmly convinced that existing acquisitive and profit-motivated society has shown itself to be inadequate and that a radical change in methods, controls, and motives must be instituted.
-A socialized and cooperative economic order must be established to the end that the equitable distribution of the means of life be possible.
+A socialized and cooperative economic order must be established to the end that the equitable distribution of the means of life is possible.
 The goal of humanism is a free and universal society in which people voluntarily and intelligently cooperate for the common good.
 Humanists demand a shared life in a shared world.

 FIFTEENTH AND LAST: We assert that humanism will: (a) affirm life rather than deny it; (b) seek to elicit the possibilities of life, not flee from them; and (c) endeavor to establish the conditions of a satisfactory life for all, not merely for the few.
-By this positive morale and intention humanism will be guided, and from this perspective and alignment the techniques and efforts of humanism will flow.
+By this positive morale and intention, humanism will be guided, and from this perspective and alignment, the techniques and efforts of humanism will flow.

 If Evolution is the bedrock for the Humanist Manifesto, should we then bring it into the Bible?

-1. Henry Morris, “THE LONG WAR AGAINST GOD,” (Master Books edition, 20003), pp. 69.
+1. Henry Morris, “THE LONG WAR AGAINST GOD” (Master Books edition, 20003), pp. 69.

 2. Jacques Barzun, Darwin, Marx, Wagner (Garden City, N.Y.: Doubleday, 1958), PP. 92, 93.